NAG-DevOps/speed-hpc/src/jupyterlabs/README.md

 ## Preparation
 After opening an interactive session (salloc)

-Run the script firsttime.sh, ONLY 1 time, it will
+Run the script `firsttime.sh`, ONLY 1 time, it will
 - Create a /speed-scratch/$USER/Jupyter directory: change Jupyter to any name of your choice
 - Set environment variables for tmp directories and for CONDA_PKGS_DIRS
 - Create a conda environmen named: jupyter-env (change it to any name of your choice)